When do I apply?

 In addition to the application review process, Fine Arts candidates for admission must also audition (Music, Theater, Dance) or submit a portfolio (Art) to be considered for admission to the program of their choice.

-Does IUP look at the new writing portion of the SAT?
+Does IUP look at the writing portion of the SAT?

-No, not as yet.
-We only look at the critical reading and math portions of the SAT.
+No, we only look at the critical reading and math portions of the SAT.

 Is the review process the same for all majors?